Rep. Harris to Newsmax: Spend FEMA Funds on Emergencies, Not Migrants

 "And you go, wait a minute.
 FEMA is supposed to be about emergency management.
 Yeah, I understand illegal immigration is an emergency in this country, but what you need to do is, you need to deport everybody, not put them up in hotels."

-Hurricane season officially ends on November 30.
-The National Hurricane Center said it’s currently monitoring two storms in the Atlantic that have become hurricanes, and one disturbance in the Gulf of Mexico that could dump significant rain on parts of Florida, and potentially cause more flooding.
+Hurricane season officially ends on Nov.
+30. The National Hurricane Center said it's currently monitoring two storms in the Atlantic that have become hurricanes, and one disturbance in the Gulf of Mexico that could dump significant rain on parts of Florida, and potentially, cause more flooding.
 Florida is one of the states hammered by Helene.

 About NEWSMAX TV: